Is it time to change your Medicare Advantage coverage?

-Medicare recently revamped its online Plan Finder, so you can search for Advantage plans in your area and compare them by premium and drug costs.
+Medicare has a comprehensive Plan Finder you can use to search for Advantage plans in your area and compare them by premium and drug costs.
 If, in the course of that search, you see that there’s a less expensive plan that offers equivalent coverage to what you have now, switching could be a huge money-saver.

 4. You want a plan with extra benefits

 One big reason so many seniors opt for Medicare Advantage over Original Medicare is to gain access to additional benefits the latter won’t cover.
 But if your current Advantage plan doesn’t offer the perks you’re after, then it pays to look into finding a new one.

 For example, in 2020, an estimated 74 percent of Advantage plans offered a fitness benefit, while 74 percent offered a dental benefit and 79 percent paid for eye exams and glasses.
 If your plan doesn’t offer these features, finding one that does could save you money.